DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 Final plot of kmers set with unique genome position <sup> 5 </sup>

-<sup> 5 </sup> kmers with unique genome positions are defined by those showing identical median StartL values when k-mers are in forward/reverse orientation in case/control genomes, after rounded off to the closest multiplier of selected value (e.g. 100, 1000, 10000), as indicated by the y flag.
+<sup> 5 </sup> kmers with unique genome position are plotted.
+K-mers with duplicated genome positions are defined by those showing identical median StartL values when k-mers are in forward orientation in control genomes, after rounded off to the closest multiplier of selected value (e.g. 100, 1000, 10000), as indicated by the y flag.